-RTO for IT departments are influenced by the technologies used, but for businesses, they are far more important.
+RTO for IT departments is influenced by the technologies used, but for businesses, they are far more important.
 If your company uses IT services as the basis of its financial activities or for back-office support, every minute of downtime will cost you a lot if not everything.
 The bigger the company – the more money it loses in case of unplanned downtime.
 That is why business owners are most interested in recovery time objective when creating backup and recovery plans.

 If you are planning disaster recovery strategies, these will incorporate Recovery Time Objective, too.
 In cases of disaster, however, you will most likely use more complex technologies, such as cluster systems, storage replication, a secondary data center, cloud systems, etc.

-Recovery Time Objective Done Right
+Meeting Recovery Time Objective

 Downtime costs depend on long-term effects such as loss of/damage to reputation or violation of a facility’s production plan, and immediate consequences such as failure to execute daily sales plan(s) or the inability to promptly replenish warehouses.
 Although recovery time objective is crucial for business, this objective is often undervalued or its value is set approximately.
 One reason behind it - the complexity of changes, that needs to be done, when the RTO is changing.